Florence422/radio_gadern_app/README.md

 **Our Solution:**
 The "Discover & Stream" feature bridges the gap between radio discovery and modern music streaming by:
 - Recommending nearby and trending stations based on your location
-- Integrating directly with Spotify so you can save, explore, and revisit songs
+- Integrating directly with Spotify so you can save, explore and revisit songs
 - Making global radio feel personal and relevant to your listening habits

 ---

-## 👥 Who It's For
+##  Who It's For

 ### Primary Users:
 - **Music Explorers** - People who love discovering new music from different cultures
 - **Travelers & Expats** - Those who want to stay connected to home or explore new places through local radio
-- **Curious Listeners** - Anyone interested in global perspectives, languages, and conversations
+- **Curious Listeners** - Anyone interested in global perspectives, languages and conversations
 - **Spotify Users** - Music streamers who want to expand their discovery beyond algorithms

 ### Use Cases:
 - Discover what's playing on local radio in different cities
 - Find trending global stations and music
 - Save songs heard on live radio to Spotify playlists
-- Explore music from specific countries, genres, or languages
+- Explore music from specific countries, genres or languages

 ---

-## ✨ Key Features
+##  Key Features

-### 🌐 Interactive Globe
+###  Interactive Globe
-Spin a virtual 3D globe to browse thousands of live radio stations worldwide — the core Radio Garden experience.
+Spin a virtual 3D globe to browse thousands of live radio stations worldwide  the core Radio Garden experience.

-### 📍 Discover & Stream (NEW)
+###  Discover & Stream (NEW)
 - **Location-Based Recommendations**: See what's playing on nearby stations
 - **Trending Stations**: Discover popular stations from around the world
-- **Spotify Integration**: Instantly open songs on Spotify to save, follow artists, or add to playlists
+- **Spotify Integration**: Instantly open songs on Spotify to save, follow artists or add to playlists

-### 🔍 Smart Search
+###  Smart Search
-Search by country, genre, or language to find exactly what you're looking for.
+Search by country, genre or language to find exactly what you're looking for.

-### ⭐ Favorites
+###  Favorites
 Save your favorite stations for quick access anytime.

-### 🎨 Modern Interface
+###  Modern Interface
-Clean, intuitive design with easy navigation between Home, Favorites, Browse, Search, and Settings.
+Clean, intuitive design with easy navigation between Home, Favorites, Browse, Search and Settings.

 ---

-## 🛠️ Technologies Used
+##  Technologies Used

 ### Frontend:
 - **React.js** - Dynamic, component-based UI